-This category includes any type of minivan, but old Chevy Astros/GMC Safaris are especially popular for DIY van builds, and are a kind of hybrid between a minivan and a work van (check out IntotheMystery13’s Youtube channel to see what he did with an Astro – and for some great tips on building a van in general).
+This category includes any type of minivan.
+Old Chevy Astros/GMC Safaris are especially popular for DIY van builds, and are a kind of hybrid between a minivan and a work van (check out IntotheMystery13’s Youtube channel to see what he did with an Astro – and for some great tips on building a van in general).
 The Toyota Sienna is also especially popular, since it offers bulletproof Toyota reliability and is available in All Wheel Drive.

 You don’t need an actual van to live vanlife!
-Truck campers, car conversions in Honda Civics, sedans, Honda Elements, camper trailers, old ambulances, box trucks, sail boats, even bicycles – people are hitting the road and living nomadic lifestyles in all types of rigs.
+Truck campers, car conversions in Honda Civics, sedans, Honda Elements, Subarus, camper trailers, old ambulances, box trucks, sail boats, even bicycles – people are hitting the road and living nomadic lifestyles in all types of rigs.

 It’s very inspiring to see all the creative ways that our fellow nomads are using to make even the most unexpected vehicles work as a living situation.
 And many of the ideas and principles used in custom van builds easily translate to other types of vehicles.